Laura, Iceland Specialist

 Having a father who worked for British Airways was a sure-fire way of ensuring my first love would always be travel.
 I was lucky enough to travel extensively from a very young age and visited South and East Africa, the USA and Canada, Thailand, the Caribbean and Europe.

 My career in travel started with a company that offered fully escorted tours in Finland and it was there my love for the Nordic countries began.
 It was a natural progression to start exploring Norway, Sweden and Iceland and I was lucky enough to begin selling tailor-made trips to all these countries and so, over a 12 year period, I toured them extensively.
 Iceland was the country that stood out for me, it is so scenic, and unusual in every way.
 It offers so much, no matter what time of year you visit and I’m looking forward to sharing all that at Audley.

-Start planning your trip to Iceland with Laura by calling
+Start planning your trip to Iceland with Laura

 Q&A with Laura

 What’s the best local dish you’ve tasted?